 Have your dog’s burns and scalds be checked by your vet as soon as possible to avoid any further infections.
 Also keep in mind that proper hygiene, sanitation, and safety check in your dog’s environment is the main key to helping your dog avoid burns and scalds.

 Note: In case of a diaper burn, give your fur baby the comfort and care they need to avoid having any diaper urine burn by picking the best and super-absorbent Pet Parents® dog diapers and dog belly bands.
 These are made from soft and non-abrasive WickQuick® proprietary fabrics that wick away liquid fast.
-This helps prevent diaper rash and urine burns, allowing your pup to be comfortable all the time.
+These diapers and belly bands for dogs help prevent diaper rash and urine burns, allowing your pup to be comfortable all the time.

 Heatstroke happens during hot weather.
 It can also happen when pet owners leave their dogs inside their cars with little to no ventilation.
 Additionally, while any dog can experience heatstroke if left in a warm place for too long, there are some dog breeds that are more susceptible, like the snub-nosed dogs.
 These are dogs with snouts shorter than the normal ones.
-These dogs include Pit Bull Terriers, Mastiffs, Pug, Bulldogs, Boxers, etc.
+Some of these dogs include Pit Bull Terriers, Mastiffs, Pug, Bulldogs, Boxers, and many others.